FAQs ABOUT CORONAVIRUS & COVID-19

 - People with conditions such as diabetes, renal failure, or liver disease, especially if it’s not well controlled

-- People who are severely obese, with a body mass index (height ÷ weight) above 40
+- People who are severely obese, with a body mass index above 40 (In the USA, BMI is calculated as [weight ÷ height²] x 703)

 People who are pregnant should be monitored given their higher risk for viral illness; however, data on COVID-19 have not confirmed increased risk so far.